Given that it's so technical, payment processing for nonprofits can seem like a daunting subject.

 However, considering that all online fundraising relies on payment processing, it's important for organizations to have a basic understanding of this process and the tools they need to carry it out effectively.

-In this article, we'll give you a crash course in nonprofit payment processing, answering questions such as:
+In this article, we'll give you a crash course in nonprofit payment processing.

 - What is payment processing?